bdeckard92/dupUT/01-Class-Content/06-Server-Side-APIs/02-Challenge/README.md

 THEN I am again presented with current and future conditions for that city
 ```

-The following image/animation demonstrates the application functionality:
+The following image demonstrates the application functionality:

 ![weather dashboard](./Assets/06-Server-Side-APIs-homework-demo.png)